-A couple of days hiking between hill-tribe villages on the Laotian-Chinese border, staying in a village of the Akha people.
+A couple of days hiking between remote hill-tribe villages on the Laotian-Chinese border, staying in a village of the Akha people, was the plan.

 I went with a local guide and a Swiss backpacker to stay overnight, eat and drink lots of lao-lao – a strong clear spirit – as the locals gathered around in a dimly lit hut to drink – get really drunk, and sing traditional songs.

 This particular Akha village in Laos had just opened to tourism, and the people were very fresh to foreigners (in 2008).

 Travel Advice: Visiting an Akha Village in Northern Laos

 I arranged a local guide in the town of Muang Sing in northern Laos, near to the Chinese border.